amusecode/amuse/README.txt

 Running the tests
 =================
 AMUSE comes with a large set of tests, most can be run automatically.
+Start the nosetests command from the main amuse directory (directory this README file lives in).

 To run these tests do:

 1. Run the unit tests